New AML Laws Coming to Real Estate

 The purpose of these reforms is to strengthen transparency and reduce the misuse of legitimate industries and transactions.

-What does this mean for clients?
+What does this mean for our clients?

 For most clients, the impact will be minimal.